 – Provide rules of pronunciation, punctuation and pluralisation for abbreviated word forms

-As was explained in Lesson 1, abbreviations are very common in written English – particularly in casual, online communication.
+As was explained in Chapter 1, abbreviations are very common in written English – particularly in casual, online communication.
 Even though many abbreviations are unacceptable in academic contexts, it’s important that learners understand that there’s still an abundance of appropriate abbreviated forms that are worth recognising and learning.
 Such abbreviations, however, have many types and rules regarding their formality, acceptability, pronunciation, punctuation and pluralisation.
-This second lesson therefore aims to deal with these concepts in turn.
+This second chapter therefore aims to deal with these concepts in turn.

 Which abbreviation types are informal?